-Look around an IXDIA studio and you'll see something rare in a STEM program: a room that actually looks like the world.
-Our cohorts are consistently more than 50% women — not as a target we're striving toward, but as a reflection of the community we've built and the culture that makes people want to be here.
+Look around an IxDIA studio and you will see something rare in a STEM program: a room that reflects the world students are designing for.
+Our cohorts are consistently more than 50% women, not as a target we are striving toward, but as a reflection of the community we have built.

 Our Students